Skip to product information

 • As a Blend Base: Combine with other roots or herbs, then prepare as a decoction and strain.

-• As a Skin Wash: Prepare a decoction as above, cool fully, strain very well, apply briefly to intact skin, then rinse.
+• As a Skin Wash: Prepare a decoction, cool fully, strain very well, apply briefly to intact skin, then rinse.

 • As an Oil Infusion: Infuse in a suitable carrier oil for DIY salves and lotions, then strain well.